-- Individuals and families who meet a spenddown have time-limited full coverage. - Coverage limited to family planning is also provided to income-eligible men and women through Plan First.
+- Individuals and families who meet a spenddown have time-limited full coverage. - Coverage limited to family planning is also provided to income-eligible individuals through Plan First. - Emergency Services coverage limited to certain medical procedures is provided to eligible individuals based on service dates

-- Medicare Savings Program coverage provides Medicaid payment for Medicare Part A and/or Part B premiums; applicants with lower income may also receive payment of Medicare deductibles and coinsurance, up to Medicaid's maximum payments. - Hospital-Based Presumptive Eligibility (HPE): The Affordable Care Act requires states to allow approved hospitals to enroll patients who meet certain covered groups in Medicaid for a limited time based on their presumptive eligibility.
+Medicare Savings Program coverage provides Medicaid payment for Medicare Part A and/or Part B premiums; applicants with lower income may also receive payment of Medicare deductibles and coinsurance, up to Medicaid's maximum payments.

+Hospital-Based Presumptive Eligibility (HPE): The Affordable Care Act requires states to allow approved hospitals to enroll patients who meet certain covered groups in Medicaid for a limited time based on their presumptive eligibility.
 The Department of Medical Assistance Services (DMAS) is responsible for coordinating the HPE Agreement with approved hospitals, providing training and technical assistance, and monitoring the appropriate use of the HPE enrollments.
 HPE is not available to individuals who are already actively enrolled in Medicaid or FAMIS.
 Local eligibility staff do not determine eligibility for HPE.

-Note: Handbooks for FAMIS (Family Access to Medical Insurance Security), a similar medical program for children with higher income limits); FAMIS MOMS, a program for pregnant women; and Plan First (Virginia's family planning program) are available from Cover Virginia www.coverva.org or your local Department of Social Services office.
-FAMIS covers many of the same services as Medicaid - exceptions include transportation (see page 15), EPSDT (see pages 24, 25) and LTSS (see pages 25, 26).
+Note: Handbooks for FAMIS (Family Access to Medical Insurance Security), Virginia's Children's Health Insurance Program (CHIP) for uninsured children with higher income limits; and FAMIS MOMS, a program for pregnant women; are available from Cover Virginia at coverva.dmas.virginia.gov or your local Department of Social Services office.
+FAMIS covers many of the same services as Medicaid - exceptions include non-emergency medical transportation (see page 21), EPSDT (see page 30) and LTSS (see pages 31, 32).